Biography of John Henry Newman

 Timeline of Cardinal John Henry Newman:

-1824: Newman was ordained as a Deacon in Christ Church Cathedral in Oxford.
-Becomes curate of St Clement’s Church in Oxford.
+1824: Newman is ordained as a Deacon in Christ Church Cathedral in Oxford.
+He becomes curate of St Clement’s Church in Oxford.

 1825: He is ordained as a priest.

 1826: He becomes a tutor at Oriel College, Oxford.

 1828: He becomes vicar of St Mary’s Church.

 1838: He becomes the editor of the journal”The British Critic”.

 1842: Newman moves to Littlemore.

 1843: He retracts his anti-Catholic statements but resigns from St Mary’s Church.

 1845: He enters the Catholic Church.

 1877: He is elected as an honorary fellow of Trinity College, Oxford.

 1879: Newman becomes a Cardinal.